Ada-Developers-Academy/core-unit-2/intro-to-sql/intro-to-relational-databases.md

 SQL dbs enforce data types and other constraints on columns on tables.

 The following is a list of some data types available in Postgres.
-Refer to official documentation for a full list and their details:
+Refer to [official psql documentation](https://www.postgresql.org/docs/9.5/datatype.html) for a full list and their details:

-- `boolean`
-- `varchar` (A string that must be under a provided maximum length)
-- `integer`
-- `text` (A string that does not need a specificed maximum length)

 | Data Type   | Notes                                                                                                                          |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------ |